luizsignorelli/vraptor-gson-serializer/README.md

 The annotation marks the method to be intercepted, and it will just use the result.use(json()) to serialize the return of the method.

-You can exclude som fields too:
+You can exclude some fields too:

     @Resource
     public class CustomerController {